 Stephanie is a software/firmware engineer with nearly two decades of experience developing hardware and software in Silicon Valley.
 Stephanie began her career as a DSP engineer with Sigma Designs.
 Subsequently, Stephanie has gained experience working with several chip design startup companies and VLSI technology, Inc. After the startup Mediamatics was acquired by National Semiconductor, Stephanie continued with National Semiconductor where her responsibilities included both chip design and low level programming.
 Working through multiple in house designed DSPs, Stephanie has rich experience and knowledge trade off between hardware and software implementations.
 Before joining Entanglement Technologies, Inc., Stephanie spent a decade as a DSP engineer at Dolby Laboratories.
 At Dolby, Stephanie developed her expertise in signal processing techniques and in translating designs developed by the Dolby research and development team from high level interpreted languages such as Matlab into high performance production code.

 John Stockton, Ph.D., is a co-founder and board member of Entanglement Technologies.
 He received his doctorate in physics from the California Institute of Technology and performed postdoctoral research at Stanford University.
 Dr. Stockton's academic work focused on experimental and theoretical methods for extracting sensor signals from quantum noise-limited physical systems.
-His expertise sits at the cross section Bayesian inference, stochastic signal processing, control theory, information retrieval, and predictive analytics.
-John is also the co-founder of quantiFind, a venture backed, predictive analytics company, and developed much of the core IP by extending Bayesian models to information retrieval.
-Dr. Stockton also received the Hertz fellowship entrepeneur of the year in 2012.
+His expertise sits at the cross section of Bayesian inference, stochastic signal processing, control theory, and information retrieval.
+John is also the co-founder of Quantifind, a venture backed, predictive analytics company, and developed much of the core IP related to unstructured text signal extraction.
+Dr. Stockton received the Hertz Foundation Entrepreneur of the Year award in 2012.

 Ari Tuchman, Ph.D., is a co-founder of Entanglement Technologies as well as a board member.
 He received his doctorate with distinction in atomic physics from Yale University.
 He was awarded a Director of Intelligence fellowship and served as a DARPA technical lead for a quantum metrology effort to design ultra-precision navigation sensors.
 Dr. Tuchman has served as the PI on efforts sponsored by Army Night Vision and the National Science Foundation.
 He is curretly the CEO of quantiFind, a predictive analytics big data company backed by the Andreessen-Horowitz and Redpoint venture capital groups.